dereklstinson/gocudnn/README.md

 # GoCudnn [![Coverage Status](https://coveralls.io/repos/github/dereklstinson/GoCudnn/badge.svg?branch=master)](https://coveralls.io/github/dereklstinson/GoCudnn?branch=master)
 <p><img alt="Gopher" title="GoCu" src="GoCu.png" width="500"/></p>

 V0.1_75_101 is compiling.
 It is cudnn 7.5 w/ cuda 10.1, There might be bugs.
-Let me know.

-This is an api breaking update.
-Flags are being used completely differently.
-Now flags have methods that change value of the type, but also return that changed value.
-Also, I am trimming out all non "ND" functions.
-This will make less under the hood things that I was adding to get this binding to work.
-I noticed no performance hit when everything was switched to ND.

-That being said.
-It shouldn't be a much of a change since I was using arrays as inputs to the functions even if it was a 4D functions.

-I got rid of New....Descriptor.
-It is now Create...Descriptor.
-The descriptors will now need to be set. with (type)Set(....flags).
-I tried to change every GetDescriptor() to Get().
-So, that it will be streamlined.

-Got got rid (or getting rid) of the empty structs used to handle the operations.
-I moved the methods of those empty structs (or will move them if I find any more) to the appropriate descriptor.
-Even if the method didn't use the descriptor. extra cudnn:
+Send me a pull request.

 I made a BatchNormalD descriptor and BatchNormDEx descriptor.
 You will call this with a "Create" function. and set it like the other descriptors.

 I also made a deconvoltuion descriptor.
-It hasn't been tested yet.
+It should work.
+At least I don't receive any errors when doing the operations.
 Deconvolution works like a convolution except backward data is forward and forward is backward data.
-I tried giving giving them there own algo finders and all.
 The thing with a deconvolution is that the filter channels will be the output channel, and the filter neurons must match the input channels.

+Convolution(Input{N,C,H,W}, Filter{P,C,R,S},Output{N,P,_,_})

+Deconvolution(Input{N,C,H,W}, Filter{C,Q,R,S}, Output{N,Q,_,_})

 ## gocu folder

 The gocu folder contains interfaces that interconnect the different sub packages.
 To help parallelize your code use the type Worker.
 It contains the method work.
 Where it takes a function at sends it to to be worked on a dedicated thread host thread.
 Like if you wanted to make a new Context to handle gpu management.

 ```text
     type GPUcontext struct{